Skip to main content

 The CASPA Life Experiences Essay: What the New Prompt Actually Asks

-CASPA changed the Life Experiences essay prompt.
-Old guides are wrong.
-Here is what the current prompt says, what it means for non-URM applicants, and how to write 2,500 characters that work.
+CASPA changed the Life Experiences essay prompt again for 2026-27 — it's now required and asks about empathy with patient communities, not workforce representation.
+Here is the current prompt, what changed, and how to write 2,500 characters that work.

 The CASPA Life Experiences Essay: What the New Prompt Actually Asks

-If you are applying to PA school this cycle and recycling your Life Experiences essay from a previous application, stop.
-CASPA changed the prompt.
-The question you answered last year is not the question you are answering now.
-And most of the guides floating around the internet are still responding to the old version.
+If you are applying to PA school this cycle and recycling your Life Experiences essay from a previous application, stop — for two reasons, not one.
+CASPA changed the prompt again for 2026-27, and it changed the essay's status at the same time.
+The question you answered last cycle is not the question you are answering now, and the essay you could once skip is now required.
+Most of the guides floating around the internet, including an earlier version of this one, are still responding to an older version of the prompt.

-That is a loaded sentence.
-It makes a lot of applicants anxious, particularly those who do not identify as underrepresented in medicine.
-So let's break down what the prompt actually says, what it is really asking, and how to answer it in 2,500 characters without repeating your personal statement or pretending to be someone you are not.
+So let's break down what the current prompt actually says, what changed from the version it replaced, and how to answer it in roughly 2,500 characters without repeating your personal statement or pretending to be someone you are not.

 The Exact Prompt (Current Cycle)

-Here is the current CASPA Life Experiences essay prompt, word for word:
+Here is the current, required CASPA Life Experiences essay prompt, word for word, from PAEA's 2026-27 Admission Suite of Products Updates:

 "Explain how your life experiences and/or perspectives could contribute to the PA profession.
 How can these experiences help advance the goal of having healthcare providers who reflect the population of the country?"